KtzeAbyss/Easy-Virtual-Display/README.md

-# Easy-Virtual-Display
+# Easy Virtual Display

-Effortlessly create virtual displays in Windows, capable of supporting various resolutions and refresh rates, suitable for remote control or graphics card spoofing.
+Create virtual displays in Windows with ease, supporting a range of resolutions and refresh rates.
+Ideal for remote control or graphics card spoofing.

+## Project Background

-This project is built upon the foundation of ParsecVDD and the repository located at https://github.com/nomi-san/parsec-vdd.
+This project builds upon the ParsecVDD foundation and utilizes the repository found at [https://github.com/nomi-san/parsec-vdd](https://github.com/nomi-san/parsec-vdd).